How to make Meatloaf in the Instant Pot/Pressure cooker

 Be sure to wrap the bottom of your Spring form pan with foil tightly.
 There is no doubt you will get some slight leaking from the fat and juices from the loaf.

 Set your pot on Manual HP for 38 minutes.
+Always be sure to put a cup of water in the pot.
 Once your pot beeps you may do a Quick release.
 Remove the pan gently and rest on a wire wrack or plate to cool.
 Remove the Spring form pan and at that point if you have my pan you can take another plate and place over the loaf and flip gently.
 This baby is dense, so I wouldn't worry about breaking it.
 Serve with mashed potatoes home fries and a vegetable of choice.
 ENJOY!

 |2lbs Ground sirloin|